troglobit/finit/README.md

 Finit provides only the bare necessities for starting and supervising processes, with an emphasis on *bare* -- for your convenience it does however come with support for hooks, service callbacks and plugins that can used to extend finit with.

+**Plugins**

 For your convenience a set of *optional* plugins are available:

 * *alsa-utils.so*: Restore and save ALSA sound settings on startup/shutdown.